 Editor’s Note: This clause is meant to contain content corresponding to TS 33.401 [10], clause 7.3.1, which is about UP confidentiality mechanisms.

 The PDCP protocol as specified in TS 38.323 [23] between the UE and the 5G-RAN shall be responsible for user plane data confidentiality protection.

+The use and mode of operation of the 128-bit 5G-EA algorithms are specified in Annex B.